Thursday, 11 June 2015

-It was a cool, grey morning, so we did not hurry to leave and it was almost 8 am when we finally set off.
+It was a cool, grey morning, so we did not hurry to leave and it was almost

 The track meandered prettily around the base of the forested hill that had caused us grief yesterday, rising gently through grassland until it joined a small road that descended into the village.